andreialbu03/powR/README.md

 - **react-router-dom**: `6.19.0` - DOM bindings for React Router.
 - **react-social-icons**: `6.6.0` - Social media icons for React.

+**Note:** Node is required to install these dependencies.
+Node v21.1.0 was used for development.

 To install these dependencies and their respective versions, run the following command:

 ```bash